Skip to content

 Some families may qualify for KTAP cash assistance, but it is not instant cash and it has strict rules.
 Local charities or Community Action agencies may have one-time emergency funds, but availability depends on county funding.

-Where should I apply first if I need food and Medicaid?
+Where should I apply first for food and Medicaid?

-Apply through kynect benefits for SNAP and Medicaid.
+Apply through kynect benefits for SNAP, Medicaid, and KCHIP.
 If you need food today, also call 211 and ask for pantries, meals, and baby formula resources near your ZIP code.

 Can I get help if I am working?